ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/other-past-owners.md

 The mid-2000’s real estate listing indicated the home was built in 1865, although I can’t confirm that.
 As noted in the deed descriptions, the Mills' home was originally part of the grist mill property next door, what is presently Dalebrook Apartments.

 The grist mill was known as the "lower mill" and over the years, the lot was subdivided several times.
 The roof and foundation of Dalebrook are what survives today of the grist mill structure.
 Still present in the stone foundation are rings that horses were tied to while wagons were loaded and unloaded in the upper basement level.
 Evidence of the mill pond and the course of the mill race can still be seen in the landscape in 2022.

 {{% fig "mills-home/1959-12-19-The-Ithaca-Journal-Ithaca-NY-p12" "800" /%}}

-Several phrases from the Mills' home deeds are quoted in Molly Adams' "A Note on Emily Mills," including that the house was "part of the grist mill lot" and that it was "occupied by E. H. Mills as tenant."
+Several phrases from the Mills' home deeds are quoted in Molly Adams' "A Note on Emily Mills," including that the house was "part of the grist mill lot" and that it was "occupied by E. H. Mills as tenant" prior to him purchasing the home.

 A summary of the historical deeds referenced below, up to the time it was owned by Jessie Brewer:

 {{% table "/static/data/deeds.csv" "mills-home-deeds" "book,book-num,page-num,document-date,recorded-date,grantor,grantee,amount" "" "property" "=" "Mills Home" %}}

-## Charles W. Personius

-I believe this may be the first deed for the property after it was sub-divided from the grist mill lot.
+The following is the first deed for the property after it was sub-divided from the grist mill lot.
 Thanks to Alanna Congdon at the Tompkins County Clerks Office, who provided an alternative scan of the original to the one already available online.
 I present both as each is clear in areas where the other is not:

 <div class="cols">
 {{% fig "mills-home/caroline-deeds-1-572" "350" /%}}
 {{% fig "mills-home/caroline-deeds-1-572-alt-scan" "350" /%}}
 </div>

+## Charles W. Personius

 It appears that the grist mill was co-owned by [Jacob Vandemark](https://www.findagrave.com/memorial/89241014/jacob-vandemark) (1802 to 15 Dec 1873) and [Charles W. Personius](https://www.findagrave.com/memorial/89338759/charles-w-personius) (1840 to 02 Feb 1924).
 In 1868, Mills' store deeds describe the lot as "nearly on opposite side of the highway from Jacob Vandemark's Grist Mill" (Caroline Deeds 1, p556), and in 1874 the phrase is changed to "nearly on opposite side of the highway from Charles Personius Mills" (Caroline Deeds 3, p234).
 In 1934: "nearly opposite the mill formerly owned by Charles Personius, now occupied by the Lockwood apartment building" (Deeds 235, p84).
 Of course, the Lockwood apartment building is Dalebrook.
 Jacob's exact role is unclear, but Charles was described elsewhere as a miller, and he is often referred to as the owner of the grist mill in later years, and when it is sold to A. Cameron Vorhis, the mill was called Personius Flouring Mills.